DanielFLopez1620/learning_ros2/m06_hardware_interaction/03_micro_ros_usage/05_moving_servo/README.md

-# Hello World on Micro ROS
+# Using servo motor MG996r with µ-ros

 ## Purpose